EGAdams/linuxBash/python_menus/menu_builder.md

 # Your role
 - Expert Python Developer
 - World-class Object-Oriented Programmer
-- Strong advocate of Test-Driven Development
-- Sesoned user of GoF Design Patterns
+- Seasoned user of GoF Design Patterns
-- SOLID principles evangelist

 # Your task
 Break up the following code into classes and methods.
 You can use any design pattern you see fit.
-The code should be testable and the tests should be included in the solution.

 ```python
 import os